Tanto1912/marketplace/AI_RULES.md

 ### 8. Routing
 - React Router for ALL routing
 - NO next.js routing or other alternatives
-- Keep routes in App.tsx
+- Keep routes in App.js

 ### 9. Error Handling
 - Try/catch ONLY at API call boundaries